 Policies are also very important.
 For example, are printers connected to the Internet?
 Are they allowed access to financial information?
 If you answered yes and yes, you’ve got to take preventive measures or you could be exposing your organization to a catastrophic data breach.

 With thousands and thousands of connected IoT devices, the possibilities for compromise are mind-boggling.
-For that reason, a solution like Niara (recently acquired by Aruba) is particularly valuable.
-It applies machine learning to behavioral analytics to detect compromised users and hosts, negligent employees and malicious insiders.
+For that reason, Aruba recently acquired Niara to assist with this challenge.
+It applies machine learning to behavioral analytics to detect compromised devices and things, users and hosts, negligent employees and malicious insiders.

 It isn’t often that results significantly exceed expectations.
 IoT represents a new frontier that is full of both opportunities and risks.
 Those who are able to step up to the plate and make the most of IoT will find themselves at a significant competitive advantage.